NewGenApps

 The other cost is organizational, and it is the one most teams resist.
 The person who built a change cannot be the final authority that it works.

-In practice this is well within reach, and AI makes it more so.
+In practice this is within reach.
 You can put the four-layer check into the deploy pipeline as a gate that runs after the rollout and queries the live system — process start time, runtime config value, version reported by the endpoint, a canonical end-to-end probe — and refuses to mark the release done until the evidence is in hand.
 You can have an automated verifier, separate from whatever generated the change, exercise the running system and report the outcome.
-An orchestrated, AI-led approach is well suited to this division of labour: one role builds, another independently confirms — model-flexible by design, though where we go deepest is Claude, while staying fluent across the stack.
+Orchestrating the work across models suits this division of labour: one role builds, another independently confirms.
+Our own engineering depth here is agentic delivery — we build with Claude Code and a library of custom skills, the agent-driven workflow that lets a small senior team ship and verify production AI fast — model-flexible by design and fluent across the stack, running on Amazon Bedrock, SageMaker, and GPU compute accelerated by NVIDIA.
 The point is not the tooling.
-It is the principle: capability earns its way to "shipped" through evidence from the running system, gathered by someone other than its author.
+It is the principle: capability earns its way to "shipped" through evidence from the running system, gathered by someone — or something — other than its author.

 To put it plainly: a merged pull request is a claim.
 A green health check is a claim.
 A slide is a claim.
 Only the running system, exercised on real input and observed independently, is proof — and in production AI, where failure wears the face of success, proof is the only thing worth trusting.

-If you are deploying AI into production and want a sober second look at how you prove a change is actually live and correct — not merely merged — we are happy to work through it with you.
-Start with an AI working session, or read more about how we approach AI consulting.
+If you are putting AI into production and want a second pair of eyes on how you prove a change is live and correct — not merely merged — that is a conversation we are glad to have.
+Start with an AI working session, or read how we approach AI consulting.

 Book an AI working session